 Safety and effectiveness of ONGLYZA in pediatric patients under 18 years of age have not been established.
 Additionally, studies characterizing the pharmacokinetics of ONGLYZA in pediatric patients have not been performed.

-In the six, double-blind, controlled clinical safety and efficacy trials of ONGLYZA, 634 (15.3%) of the 4148 randomized patients were 65 years and over, and 59 (1.4%) patients were 75 years and over.
-No overall differences in safety or effectiveness were observed between patients ≥ 65 years old and the younger patients.
+In the seven, double-blind, controlled clinical safety and efficacy trials of ONGLYZA, a total of 4751 (42.0%) of the 11301 patients randomized to ONGLYZA were 65 years and over, and 1210 (10.7%) were 75 years and over.
+No overall differences in safety or effectiveness were observed between subjects ≥ 65 years old and younger subjects.
 While this clinical experience has not identified differences in responses between the elderly and younger patients, greater sensitivity of some older individuals cannot be ruled out.

 Additional Onglyza Information